CumulusNetworks/docs/content/cumulus-netq-52/Monitor-Operations/Topology-View.md

 ### Create Queries to View a Subset of Devices

 You can create queries to segment a topology into smaller, more manageable parts.
 This can be especially helpful when you need to view a particular section of a very large topology or when you want to find and view connections between two or more devices.
-To create a query, select **Queries** on the left side of the screen, then **Add query**.
-The name of the query is pre-populated with a unique identifier that you can edit by expanding the query.
+To create a query, select **Queries** on the left side of the screen (or **View options** and then **Queries**), then **Add query**.

 {{<figure src="/images/netq/query-topo-51.png" alt="" width="700">}}

 You can create queries based on device hostnames or {{<link title="Switch Inventory/#create-and-assign-switch-labels" text="labels">}}.
-To combine multiple queries with logical operators, select **Add filter group**.
+In the role-based topology, you can combine multiple queries with logical operators by selecting **Add filter group**.
 Select the three-dot menu on a given query to either delete or remove the query.

 ## Related Information